medram/TellTaleApp/README.md

 Please Don't use this app for purchasing games/DLCs, instead use the official website (https://www.telltale.com/).

 ## Why this app exists:
-I've played some TellTale games (Batman, Batman Season two), and I like them, So I've wanted to show my friends my games saves/choices in an easy way, moreover I would like to practice more on creating mobile apps using react-native 😜
+I've played some TellTale games (Batman, Batman Season two), and I like them,<br>
+So I've wanted to show my friends my games saves/choices in an easy way, moreover I would like to practice more on creating mobile apps using react-native 😜

 ## Is this app safe?
-This app is using the offcial TellTate web api, and not saving any kind of information/data on third-party servers, So YES, it's totaly safe.
+This app is using the offcial TellTate web api, and not saving any kind of information/data on third-party servers,<br>
+So YES, it's totally safe.

 ## Some Screenshots: